Laser diodes and VCSELs as technology drivers

 VCSEL single emitter measurement (near field):

 The analysis of single emitters is indispensable for the comprehensive characterization of VCSEL arrays.
-In order to meet the quality standards of VCSEL manufacturers and integrators in the lab and production they must be measured to determine defects, position, absolute performance and angular range, as well as their single emitter wavelength.
+In order to meet the quality standards of VCSEL manufacturers and integrators in the lab and production they must be measured to determine defects, position, polarization, absolute performance and angular range, as well as their single emitter wavelength.
 Specialized IR cameras are required for the purpose.

 VCSEL array measurement (far field):